All Episodes

 The Republican Party is right in on that effort, too.

-I figure I better start on the telephones, because if I don't, I'm never going to get to them today.
+I figure I better start on the telephones because if I don't, I'm never going to get to them today.

 I mean, I am still that loaded.

-I haven't even touched the stack yet.
+I haven't even touched a stack yet.

 Well, I mean, some of the things I've talked about are in the stack.